 As I take each individual child’s needs into account, I focus on healthy emotional, social and behavioral development in my tween and teen clients.

 And since we can probably all agree that getting adolescents to talk is not always an easy feat, therapy begins by creating a place where tweens and teens can feel supported and free to express themselves so we can effectively work through the issues they’re facing.

 Here’s what you can expect in tween & teen counseling

 When working with tweens and teens, the most important work is to develop a trusting relationship with your child.
 This session is about letting your child get to know me and develop comfort with the therapy process.
 Your child will have the choice to meet with me individually or with one or both parents in the room during the first session.
-The initial goal is to ensure your child feels comfortable and respected in the therapeutic space.

 Session 3 & Beyond

 Let’s connect with a free, 15-minute phone consultation.
-I’ll answer any questions you may have so you can decide if therapy with me is a good fit for your tween or teen.
+I’ll answer any lingering questions you may have so you can decide if therapy with me is a good fit for your tween or teen.